anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="6.-The-first-woman-to-win-the-Nobel-Prize">6.
-The first woman to win the Nobel Prize<a class="anchor-link" href="#6.-The-first-woman-to-win-the-Nobel-Prize"> </a></h2><p>The plot above is a bit messy as the lines are overplotting.
+<h2 id="The-first-woman-to-win-the-Nobel-Prize">The first woman to win the Nobel Prize<a class="anchor-link" href="#The-first-woman-to-win-the-Nobel-Prize"> </a></h2><p>The plot above is a bit messy as the lines are overplotting.
 But it does show some interesting trends and patterns.
 Overall the imbalance is pretty large with physics, economics, and chemistry having the largest imbalance.
 Medicine has a somewhat positive trend, and since the 1990s the literature prize is also now more balanced.
 The big outlier is the peace prize during the 2010s, but keep in mind that this just covers the years 2010 to 2016.</p>
 <p>Given this imbalance, who was the first woman to receive a Nobel Prize?
 And in what category?</p>
 </div>
 </div>